vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

   pain during the dental cleaning process.
 Any food prep during this time should not include cayenne pepper.
 I should also avoid outside food.

+  Also, when consuming recently prepared hot food, I should make sure to mix it with cooler liquid foods so that the hottest temperature in my mouth isn't too high (this is a good practice in general but I should be particularly careful in the run-up to a dental cleaning appointment.

   Consume a vegan probiotic yogurt instead of sauerkraut over that time period.